jblneely/webmd/readme.txt

     });

 2. Created views/symptoms/show.ejs
 	The symptoms are appear in the postico, but are not appearing on the show.ejs page.
-I styled the show page modeling it on the diseases/show.ejs.
+I styled the show page modeling it on the diseases/show.ejs and my class notes (see attached file classNotes).

 3. I added two additional images on the diseases page.

-4. I added a bootstrap thumbnail and 		well on the home.ejs page.
+4. I added a bootstrap thumbnail and well (light grey box with rounded edges div) on the home.ejs page.

+-- I was curious about bootstrap for backgound image, but didn't see it on the cheatsheet or on google search.